 - Maintain a constant holding temperature within the potato pile.

 - When removing potatoes from storage, handle them with great care and avoid bruising.
 This care should continue throughout post-storage operations until the seed is cut, treated, transported and planted.

 It is imperative to use an effective seed treatment when preparing for planting.
-CruiserMaxx® Vibrance® Potato, one of Syngenta’s newest seed treatments registered for use in the United States, contains two modes of action to fight Fusarium spread.
-CruiserMaxx Vibrance Potato also reduces the silver scurf and Rhizoctonia spread in the early stages of plant establishment and subsequent growth and development.
+CruiserMaxx® Vibrance® Potato contains 2 modes of action to fight Fusarium spread and also reduces the silver scurf and Rhizoctonia spread in the early stages of plant establishment and subsequent growth and development.

 Here are some general guidelines to reduce or eliminate Fusarium problems being carried into the next production season:

 - Consider CruiserMaxx Vibrance Potato for seed treatment to improve seed germination and crop establishment.